 If you’re wondering if you can succeed on talent alone, ask the talented writer who never got around to finishing his book, or the gifted athlete who missed too many practices to retain his high-paying contract.
 They’d tell you that the recipe for success has more than one ingredient, and that talent is nothing without the support of skill and dedication.

 Popular search terms for this article:

-working too hard, some people think that to be a success you need talent, some people think that to be a success you need talent эссе, some people think that to be success you need talent, Some people think that to be a success you need talent; others believe that hard work can compensate for the lack of it, talent is necessary for success, some people think that to be success, not only talent could lead to success, is talent necessary for success, is talent all you need to be successful?
+working too hard, some people think that to be a success you need talent, some people think that to be a success you need talent эссе, some people think that to be success you need talent, Some people think that to be a success you need talent; others believe that hard work can compensate for the lack of it, is talent necessary for success, so that our school will be a success you need talent, talant means nothing without, talent is all you need quotes, talent is required to be successful